ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 This ensured that domain-related queries were resolved internally first.
 If a query was external, it would then be forwarded appropriately through the NAT DNS server.

 In a production environment, DNS resolution would typically be centrally managed via DHCP and controlled network segmentation to avoid interface-priority conflicts.

+11.4 Kerberos Authentication

+Kerberos is the authentication mechanism used within Active Directory environments to validate user identities.
+It relies heavily on time-based tickets and therefore is very sensitive to clock drift between the client and the Domain Controller.
+By default, Kerberos allows a maximum time difference of approximately five minutes between systems.
+If the client clock is more than five minutes ahead or behind the Domain Controller, authentication will fail.

+During the Ubuntu client integration stage of this deployment, authentication attempts initially failed when trying to join the domain.
+The error message displayed was not very descriptive and suggested that the domain password was incorrect.

+Initial troubleshooting focused on verifying common causes such as:

+Incorrect domain credentials

+Incorrect domain name during the join process

+However, further analysis suggested that the issue could be related either to DNS resolution or Kerberos authentication.

+DNS functionality was verified first.
+The command:

+nslookup bolton.corp

+successfully resolved the domain, confirming that DNS was functioning correctly.

+The command:

+sudo realm discover bolton.corp

+also returned the correct domain and Kerberos realm information, further confirming that DNS and domain discovery were working.

+Since DNS was functioning, time synchronisation between the Ubuntu client and the Domain Controller was then checked.
+Time checks confirmed that the clocks were synchronised and within the Kerberos tolerance window.

+This narrowed the issue down to Kerberos not being installed or configured correctly on the Ubuntu client.
+The Kerberos utilities were not present on the system.

+After installing the required Kerberos packages, authentication tools became available.
+The command:

+klist

+was used to verify Kerberos ticket functionality and confirm that the authentication infrastructure was operational.

+Once Kerberos was installed correctly, the Ubuntu client was able to authenticate successfully against the Active Directory domain.

+In a production environment, Kerberos dependencies and required authentication packages would typically be included in a baseline system configuration to avoid this issue during domain integration